 Indulgent and largely unrestrained, the promises just keep coming and coming playing on our desires.
 However, people will see through the empty promises as lies and we won’t trust them anymore.

 Those who promise much, forget a lot.
 Remember that, because promises quickly evaporate.
 It helps if your promises are quickly forgotten.
-A decreasing span of attention means promises go unnoticed.
+A decreasing span of attention means promises go unnoticed faster and faster.
 Don’t worry about what you promised yesterday.
 This is immensely liberating.
 Who cares about moral reasoning?
 The bigger and louder, the better!

 Everyone’s a millionaire where promises are concerned.

 But … Who makes honest promises in this bold way, runs the risk of being unheard.
 Of not being noticed or taken seriously.
 At the end, a large volume of promises will be reduced to only a few that you can keep.
 But there is also an opportunity or chance to hold yourself to those promises and maintain a reputation that you are honest and keep your word.
 Few, however, are willing to follow this path.